nmxmxh/master-ovasabi/docs/generated/pkg/cdn/r2/README.md

 ### GenerateSignedURL

 GenerateSignedURL creates a signed URL for secure, time-limited access.
+TODO: Switch to Azure Blob Storage implementation in the future.

 ### UploadFile